Tresor11/Phaser-RPG-Game/README.md

 # FOREST-CLASH ![screenshot](assets/Axes.png)

-This is Microverse's final project for the Javascript  course.
+This is the Microverse's final project for the Javascript  course.

 In this project i implemented a RPG game using [Phaser 3](http://phaser.io/tutorials), an open-source framework for Canvas and WebGL powered browser games.